Secret Boston

 Secret Boston, LLC is an American social-media company.
-The company was founded in February 2010 as a Facebook page and is currently an online and offline platform featuring Boston-related events, ideas, and people.
+The company was founded in February 2010 by Michelle McCormack as a Facebook page and is currently an online and offline platform featuring Boston-related events, ideas, and people.

 Fashion's Night Out

-In 2011 and 2012, Secret Boston was the official producer of Fashion's Night Out Boston (FNO Boston) an annual retail event started by Vogue Magazine in 2008 to encourage people to spend money and stimulate the economy after the financial crisis.
+In 2011 and 2012, Secret Boston was the official producer of Fashion's Night Out Boston (FNO Boston) an annual retail event started by Vogue Magazine in 2008 to encourage people to spend money and stimulate the economy after the 2008 financial crisis.
 For the first time in over 15-years Newbury Street was closed to traffic so shoppers could celebrate in the street.
 Secret Boston's founder introduced Mayor Thomas Menino on a stage built in the middle of Newbury Street to officially kick off the event.
 Participating retailers included Tiffany, Barneys, Copley Place, Newbury Street Association, and Faneuil Hall.

 Before I Die Wall

 In 2012, Secret Boston along with the Ames Hotel spearheaded the installation of Candy Chang's "Before I Die Wall" on The Rose Kennedy Greenway to kick off Fashion's Night Out Boston.
 The unveiling was hosted by Secret Boston's founder and Ben Mezrich the author of The Social Network, the book about Mark Zuckerberg's creating Facebook that was made into a movie by director David Fincher.